On This Page

 - A quick reference guide to share with students (or post on your course Canvas site) is available here: Resources for Student Mental Wellbeing & Health.

-- Gather information from students about where they are going (time zones), expected work/study environments, internet quality, and technology access.
+- Gather information from students about where they are going (time zones), and their antipated work/study environments, internet quality, and technology access.
 Consider adapting this FWS Student Survey from Spring 2020.

 - Begin learning and practicing online platforms and digital tools that can help you meet course learning outcomes if students are only able to engage in course activity asynchronously.